fwolfst/aoc/2024/README.md

 Not a great year.
 Lets see how much we can do about it.
 Challenge is not to use Copilot (not as integrated tool, but the webapp) and not to be too ashamed - its public!

+From day 10 on, solution algorithms are in `src/`.

 ## Learnings

 * Puzzle Day 8: **Testing**